 Is email marketing becoming outdated marketing?
 Nope—in fact, according to research by EventBrite, 78% of event creators say that email is their most effective marketing strategy.
 Even better, those who track it say that 45% of their event ticket sales can be attributed to email.
 Keep reading to learn how you can leverage email marketing best practices to generate the same kind of results.

 You and your team members are doubtlessly sending emails to outside parties every day, so take advantage of it!
-One of the easiest ways to spread the word about an online event is to simply add a promotional plug to your email signature.
+One of the easiest ways to spread the word about a virtual event is to simply add a promotional plug to your email signature.
 Make sure that your message is brief, to-the-point, and, ideally, fun to read.
 A short, witty sentence or two about your next event will generally pique much more interest—and be much less irritating to readers—than a long, rambling sales pitch.

 Most online registration forms will send an automatic “thank you” email in response to each submission.
 While this response email doubles as a great place to include more details about your event, don’t let it be the last thing your registrants hear from you!
 Keep registrants’ interest alive with periodic (though infrequent) reminders.
 Two or three messages should suffice; a constant barrage of branded emails is likely to get _all _ of your content marked as spam, forever.
 We recommend sending out an initial reminder two weeks before the event; another reminder one week before the event; and a final one right before the event goes live.